GuiMoser/Churn-Prediction/README.md

 Then select the 3 best models to proceed with hyperparameter tuning, and then test them on the test set.

-With the final model chosen, analyze it extensively with the shap library and using bootstrapping.
+With the final model chosen, analyze it extensively with the shap library to analyze the feature importance and uses bootstrapping to see the confidence interval.